-There are certainly real prospects for Mexico's 2008 judicial sector reforms to be successful.
-Proponents of Mexico's judicial sector reforms point to seemingly successful transitions from inquisitorial to accusatory systems elsewhere in Latin America, most notably Chile.74 Indeed, the Mexican government has established an international agreement with the government of Chile to share experiences and training in order to facilitate Mexico's transition to the adversarial model of criminal procedure.
+There are certainly real prospects for the 2008 reforms to be successful.
+Proponents of Mexico's judicial sector reforms point to seemingly successful transitions from inquisitorial to accusatory systems elsewhere in Latin America, most notably Chile.73 Indeed, the Mexican government has established an international agreement with the government of Chile to share experiences and training in order to facilitate Mexico's transition to the adversarial model of criminal procedure.
 The experience of Chile appears to suggest that the use of adversarial trial proceedings and alternative sentencing measures reduces paperwork, increases efficiency, and helps to eliminate case backlogs by concentrating procedures in a way that facilitates judicial decisions.
-Meanwhile, although the ideals of security and liberty are often perceived to be in tension with one another, an emphasis on guaranteeing the rights of both crime victims and suspects ultimately strengthens the rule of law.
-That is, a rights-based approach compels the state not only to defend the security of the public, but also compels state actors themeselves to respect the law in their treatment of individuals.
+Meanwhile, the emphasis on rights -for both the victim and the accused- is believed to strengthen the rule of law, promoting not only "law and order" but also governmental accountability and equal access to justice.

 Still, despite these much-touted benefits, Mexico's judicial reforms have faced serious and merited criticism, both from traditionalists and from advocates of more substantial reform.
-Some initially bristled at the perception that the reforms were being actively promoted by outside forces, particularly from the United States.75 On a related note, given troubling gaps and inconsistencies riddled in the reforms themselves, some critics expressed concerns that the reform constituted an ill-conceived, costly, and potentially dangerous attempt to impose a new model without consideration of the intricacies, nuances, and benefits of Mexico's existing system.
+Some initially bristled at the perception that the reforms were being actively promoted by outside forces, particularly from the United States.74 On a related note, given troubling gaps and inconsistencies riddled in the reforms themselves, some critics expressed concerns that the reform constituted an ill-conceived, costly, and potentially dangerous attempt to impose a new model without consideration of the intricacies, nuances, and benefits of Mexico's existing system.
 Indeed, even now, despite widespread agreement that massive investments in the judicial sector will be needed, there is no concrete estimate of the reforms' anticipated financial costs on which to base budgetary allocations.
-In short, critics tend to fear that Mexico's sweeping judicial reforms may be trying to do too much, too fast, with too few resources, with too little preparation, and with little promise of success.76
+In short, critics tend to fear that Mexico's sweeping judicial reforms may be trying to do too much, too fast, with too few resources, with too little preparation, and with little promise of success.75

 Meanwhile, others worry that the reforms have not gone far enough.
-In the eyes of some critics, the reforms ultimately fail to address the major institutional weaknesses of the judicial sector.
-Indeed, in other countries where similar reforms have been implemented, such as Honduras, problems of corruption and inadequate professional capacity have continued to undermine the effective administration of justice.
+In the eyes of some critics, the reforms ultimately fail to address the major institutional weaknesses of the judicial sector.76 Indeed, in other countries where similar reforms have been implemented, such as Honduras, problems of corruption and inadequate professional capacity have continued to undermine the effective administration of justice.
 At the same time, as noted above, the 2008 reforms introduced new measures that may actually undermine fundamental rights and due process of law.
-The use of arraigo -sequestering of suspects without charge-is widely criticized for undermining habeas corpus rights and creating an "exceptional legal regime" for individuals accused of organized crime.
-Although not usable as evidence in trial, confessions extracted (without legal representation) under arraigo can still be submitted as supporting evidence for an indictment.
-Also of concern to due process advocates is the introduction of the use of the plea bargain (juicio abreviado), since unscrupulous prosecutors could try to use plea agreements as a means to pressure innocent persons into incriminating themselves.
+The use of arraigo -sequestering of suspects without charge-is widely criticized for undermining habeas corpus rights and creating an "exceptional legal regime" for individuals accused of organized crime.77 Although not usable as evidence in trial, confessions extracted